pydantic/pydantic/docs/concepts/models.md

 - A two-tuple, the first element being the type and the second element the assigned value (either a default or the [`Field()`][pydantic.Field] function).

-Here is more advanced example:
+Here is a more advanced example:

 ```python
 from typing_extensions import Annotated